Coffmans/Coffmans/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?width=600&size=24&lines=Who+Am+I?;Hi,+I'm+Shawn,+Welcome+To+My+Profile;I+am+Director+of+US+Product+Development;+Product+Manager+For+Several+Products;+And+Software+Developer!)](https://git.io/typing-svg)

-#### About Me
+#### A Quick Introduction
-I am a jack of all trades.
+I'm a jack of all trades.
 I am the Director of US Product Development, Product Manager for several products, and a software developer.

 - 🪐 I'm responsible for leading developers, documentation specialists, and assistant product managers
 - 🧪 I'm the principle developer for legacy products